Custom Page Sizes

 When you are buying an Inkjet printer, you might want to check the printer manual online first, to see how easy/hard it looks to set sizes.
 There is info about choosing a new printer in the FAQ.

 All Inkjet printers have hardware capable of printing custom sizes.
-The difference from one Inkjet to another is determined by the software.
+The software determines the difference between one Inkjet to another.